 Experience Normande genetics

 Another breeding season is here, along with a new opportunity to experience Normande genetics.
-Please take a look at our Fall 2014 indexes and, if it's your first time, take a leap of faith!
+Please take a look at our Spring 2015 proofs and, if it's your first time, take a leap of faith!
 Whether you graze or not, crossing with Normande offers many benefits.
 Check our the various pages of our website for more details about the breed's many strong qualities.
 See more information on our catalog page on how to choose our bulls.
 As usual, graziers are advised to focus on bulls with low stature indexes for medium size cows if they cross with Holsteins.
 Low stature is less important if you cross with Jerseys.
 Finally, do not forget to follow us on Facebook and Twitter for quicker and more frequent news updates.

 Strength and added value : a good choice for crossbreeding and purebred